-The proposed exploration activities on EPL 7769 include sediment sampling and analysis, geological mapping, installations and sinking of exploration drill holes in a selected focus area.
-Some limited bush-clearing and access tracks creation may occur with the exclusion of specially protected plant species.
-All sites of activity will be managed according to stringent environmental requirements.
+Some limited bush-clearing may be required for access track creation where necessary.
+All sites of activity will be managed according to stringent environmental requirements and standards.
 Access agreements will be entered into with all landowners affected prior to any exploration activities taking place.
 A number of state- and privately-owned activities are located within the general area of the EPL.
 Communication with these stakeholders was initiated during the public participation phase of the project and is included in Appendix C.

-The exploration activities will commence if an environmental clearance certificate is granted by the Environmental Commissioner, which will see activities occurring expected to be conducted over a 3-year period, which is the duration of the mineral licence, also known as an EPL.
+Exploration activities will commence if an environmental clearance certificate is granted by the Environmental Commissioner.
+Activities are expected to be conducted over a 3-year period, which is the duration of the exclusive prospecting licence (EPL).
 However, the period of each phase of the exploration programme may vary and will be refined as geological information becomes available.
 In the event that exploration is successful, and a commercially viable mineral resource is defined, exploration operations can potentially transcend into mining operations.
-This phase will be assessed in a separate and detailed environmental impact assessment at the appropriate stage.
+This phase will involve the application of a Mining Licence and will be assessed in a separate and detailed environmental impact assessment at the appropriate stage.

-EPL 7769 is located in the southern Kalahari vegetation type of the Acacia tree-and-shrub savanna sub-biome.
+EPL 7769 is located in the southern Kalahari vegetation type of the Acacia tree-and-shrub savanna subbiome.
 The furthest western part is covered with the dwarf shrub savanna vegetation type of the Nama Karoo sub-biome.
 The vegetation is characterized by open expanses of grass, dotted by trees and bushes.
 (Mendelsohn et al., 2002).
 The area supports a terrestrial diversity range of animal and plant life, with the plant diversity in the area supporting 400 and 499 species, mainly as a direct result of the higher elevations.

 Over the eastern parts of the EPL, the estimate plant diversity drops to 150 - 299 species.
 Plant endemism is also expected to be lower further eastwards, not exceeding five species (Mendelsohn et al., 2002).

 EPL 7769 is located in the South-eastern Kalahari Groundwater Basin.
-Groundwater is of a low to moderate potential over the largest part of the EPL.
+Groundwater is of a low to moderate potential yield over the largest part of the EPL.
 The potential for contamination from the proposed exploration activities is regarded as minimal.
 However, the protection of water quality is addressed in the EMP.
 The Oanob dam is an endoreic surface water body and is located within the EPL.
 NamWater is responsible for the treatment and distribution of this resource to the local residents of Rehoboth.
-The proposed project will have no influence on the operations of NamWater in this area.

 Through the scoping process, the surrounding environment was assessed by undertaking desktop reviews.
-The impacts of exploration activities with respect to airborne dust are expected to be limited to vehicular traffic.
+The impacts of standard exploration activities (not including dimension stone mining) with respect to airborne dust are expected to be limited to vehicular traffic on the district roads passing through the area of interest.
 There will be some release of exhaust fumes from machinery that will impact the immediate vicinity but will be of short duration.
-Additionally, there will be associated drilling and machinery noise, which could be a disturbance to immediate neighbours, but this will be of short duration.
+Additionally, there will be noise associated drilling and machinery, which could be a disturbance to immediate neighbours, but this will be of short duration.
 All other impacts related to environmental features are assessed in section 7 of this report.

-Through further investigation, it was determined that the effects from noise are considered to be of moderate significance due to the receptors in the area i.e. Lake Oanob Resort, the Karoo Ochse auction house, a private dwelling north of the focus area and the NDF military housing base and several livestock farms.
+Through further investigation, it was determined that the effects from noise are considered to be of moderate significance due to the receptors in the area i.e. Lake Oanob Resort, the Karoo Ochse auction house, a private dwelling south of the focus area and the NDF military housing base and several livestock farms.
 However, with additional mitigation, the significance is reduced to low.